 - a.
 Sole Proprietorship: The business structure most often encountered is a sole proprietorship (be it a business, farming, or profession).
 A sole proprietor is someone who owns an unincorporated business by himself or herself and has unlimited personal liability for all debts of the business.
 Business income or loss is folded into the individual owner's tax return. - b.
-Partnership: A partnership is an arrangement between two or more individuals who have put together their assets and/or skills to operate a business and who will share, as stated in the agreement, profit and losses.
-Each partner reports their share of the partnership's income or loss on their personal tax return.
-Partners are not employees and do not receive a Form W-2.
-Both general and limited partnerships report income on the IRS Form 1065, "US Return of Partnership Income" which must be reviewed to assess the viability of the business.
-A Schedule K-1 (1065) shows the partner's share of income, loss, deductions, credits and other items from the partnership business or rental activities.
-The partner's share of income is carried over to Schedule E of IRS Form 1040. - c.
-Limited Liability Corporation (LLC): An LLC is a legal business structure which can be formed by one or more individuals and is designed to offer its members (owners) the tax efficiencies of a partnership and the limited liability advantages of a corporation.
-The LLC tax return filing requirements depend on how it is legally structured.
+Partnership: A partnership is an arrangement between two or more individuals who have put together their assets and/or skills to operate a business and who will share, as stated in the agreement, profit and losses. - c.
+Limited Liability Corporation (LLC): A LLC is a legal business structure designed to offer its members (owners) the tax efficiencies of a partnership and the limited liability advantages of a corporation.
+Although the member-owners generally have limited liability, there may be some instances in which they are required to personally guarantee some of the loans that the limited liability corporation obtains. - d.
+S-Corporation: An S Corp is a legal entity that has a limited number of stockholders (up to 75) and elects not to be taxed as a regular corporation.
+The small business gains and losses are passed on to the stockholders in proportion to each stockholder's percentage of business ownership and it is taxed at their individual tax rates.
+This is another commonly encountered type of business.